 Meet our Current Board of Directors and others serving GLCKCSC

-Vice President – Brenda Bromley
+President – Brenda Bromley

 Director – Kari Selinger

 Kari Selinger was clinically trained as an Athletic Trainer specializing in Aquatic Therapy following college at Central Michigan.
 Having been raised with German Shepherds and other large breed dogs, it was in 1997 when Kari began her dog training business that Cavaliers entered her life.
 She made dog training her full time career in 2002 with a focus on behavior issues and performance.
-Professionally she is a member of the National Association of Dog Obedience Instructors, certified agility instructor, founding member of German Shepherd Rescue of MI, and active foster home for Cavalier King Charles Spaniels.
+Professionally she is a member of the National Association of Dog Obedience Instructors, Certified Agility Instructor, founding member of German Shepherd Rescue of MI, and active foster home for Cavalier King Charles Spaniels.

 Personally Kari has put advanced performance titles in agility, obedience, rally, tracking and Schutzhund on more then 15 German Shepherds and Cavalier King Charles Spaniels.
 Currently home to six CKCS.
 Among them is Trinket, AKC’s Top MACH dog for 2013, the first and only Cavalier to earn the award.
 Trinket was also a finalist at the 2014 AKC Agility Nationals and Agility Invitationals.
 Kari is the proud mother to a high school son Clayton and has been with her husband Chuck for over 25 years.
 She lives and trains at her home in Ceresco with her six Cavalier King Charles Spaniels and three German Shepherd Dogs.